 by Sherif Awad

+-Rarely does anyone really just intentionally fall into this industry and be successful.
+It rather came to me as a calling at a young age and never realized my dream until later in life, although I always longed to be that popular cheerleader.
 However, years later when I was 18 years old, I left for college and fell into doing hair shows for Matrix Essentials, runway, print, and doing a few acting roles locally here and there back in Knoxville.
 Then later, those small projects launched me into larger markets as Nashville, Atlanta, and eventually Los Angeles and NYC.
 I left at age 25 for Los Angeles and never looked back!

-I love this question about my idos.
+-I love this question about my idols.
 I feel they have changed over time, as I have evolved as an artists.
 Whom I admired in childhood has greatly shifted as I have entered adulthood.
 My old acting coach that has now passed on God rest his soul taught me a great deal about acting and about myself as a person.
 He was a famous Broadway actor and the Executive Director of the Lee Strasberg Theater and Film Institute, Joseph Bernard.
-He said to me in my first class 20 years ago, “the most important thing about acting is to know thyself.
-Once you out those wings on, you cannot take them off.”
-As opposed to many lines of work, the job is separate from the self.
-As an artist, creativity a character trait that cannot be separated from the core self and psyche.
-Once that talent is discovered, it cannot be suppressed.
+I wholeheartedly admire what Keanu Reeves has done with his career.
+He has branded himself into the genre and type of films I find my calling in.
+His films make you think “outside the box.”
+I love Helen Mirren that can literally take any script and role with utter brilliance and perfection.

 -Hollywood has always been known for double standards since the rapid uproar of the studio system in the 1940’s.
 Women age faster in Hollywood.
 I mean 35 for a women is a career near ending in the film industry; however, since the “Me Too” campaign and the new aeon of gender balance there has been a rapid transition in mindset.
 Many high executives and producers have fallen from power forcing the industry to change.
 Gender is a touchy subject nowadays, especially in Hollywood being that there are more than the classic two genders of male and female.
 There are Non-Binary, Transgender, Cisgender, Transsexual, Bigender, Polygender, Genderfluid, Demigender, Novigender, and the list goes on.
 It is said there are over 81 genders now worldwide.
 It is not a matter of male and female imbalance and inequality, the issue is by far more company than that.